Puja-Singh-Chandel/Hello-World/Lesson7/Readme.md

 6. Scrape Relative: allows you to scrape an image relative to an anchor * Find Image activity * Translate Clipping Region * Get OCR Text activity * Reset clipping region

 Use Select Item and send hot key activity with Click Image to choose from Drop down value.

+Hands On Experience:
+Automate ExpenseIT screen- Download the ExpenseIt application and add a new expense by only using image/text and hotkeys.
+ExpenseIT is a virtual environment application.
+The intend is to automate citrix/virtual environment application automation.